 Yeah, well, I just wanna take a bite outa him."
 We heard Emilio's Harley roar off.

 "Then, don't be a chicken shit.
-Do it!," Rhoda said, howling with laughter.
+Just do it!," Rhoda said, howling with laughter.
 I made a playful swipe at her with my wet rag.

 --- Copyright by Antoinette Beard/Sorelle Sucere 2021.